-Recently we had requirement in Mamasan project to migrate
+Recently we had requirement in one of the project to migrate

-One major issue we faced during migration (import of DB to SoftLayer DB) using "pg_restore" is the version conflict between the dump file that Heroku creates (for pgsql backups) and the old version 8.4. of PostGreSQL that SoftLayer instance has.
+pg_restore is the version conflict between the dump file that Heroku generates (for psql backups) and the old version 8.4. of PostGreSQL that SoftLayer instance has.

 Use this command to import dump file

-Note that we need to use --no-owner option as otherwise pg_restore issues ALTER OWNER or SET SESSION AUTHORIZATION statements to set ownership of created schema elements.
-This option is important while important DB dump.
+--no-owner option as otherwise pg_restore issues ALTER OWNER or SET SESSION AUTHORIZATION statements to set ownership of created schema elements.
+This option is important while importing DB dump.

 - Test.
 You can also login to pgsql prompt to check database on terminal.